Noah-Huppert/k8s-deploy/README.md

 # Overview
-The Kubernetes deploy tool packages an opinionated Kubernetes deployment process into a single easy to use sript.
+The Kubernetes deploy tool packages an opinionated Kubernetes deployment process into a single easy to use script.

 It will complete the following steps: